Australia narrows search area in southern Indian Ocean for missing jet

 The southern Indian Ocean is one of the most remote places in the world and also one of the deepest, posing enormous challenges.

-Seas in the search area characterised by by 3-metre waves and winds of 25 knots, Young said.
+Seas in the search area characterized by 3-metre waves and winds of 25 knots, Young said.

-Adding to the difficulty, the revised search area is about 1,500 nautical miles (2,800 km) southwest of Perth, meaning aircraft have limited time to search the area once they reach it from the mainland.
+Adding to the difficulty, the revised search area is about 1,500 nautical miles southwest of Perth, meaning aircraft have limited time to search the area once they reach it from the mainland.

 "Our purpose first is to find anyone alive, if there is anyone alive, and secondly, prove or discount any possibility that the aircraft came south," Young said.